aeharding/sevenhills/src/become-a-licensed-skydiver.md

 pageTitle: Become a licensed skydiver
 date: 2018-02-15
 layout: page.html
+nav:
+  becomeALicensedSkydiver: true
 ---

 ## Become a licensed skydiver! 😲

 Making your first skydive is a life-changing experience.
 Chances are, if you're here, then you're asking yourself _"But what now?!"_ Well, Seven Hills has you covered!<img src="../img/a-stamp.png" style="float:right" alt="USPA A license stamp"> We offer a __comprehensive__, __affordable__ student program to get you all the way to your A-License.
 An A-License will grant you the freedom to jump _anywhere in the world!_ 🌎

+You will quickly become a part of our skydive family in an open, friendly, and approachable environment where __safety is the highest priority__.

+We have [highly qualified instructors and coaches](../../who-we-are), and we will equip you with state-of-the-art, comfortable, and safe skydiving gear with [Aerodyne](https://www.flyaerodyne.com/icons/icon-student/) containers and [Performance Designs](http://www.performancedesigns.com/products/navigator/) canopies, leading manufacturers in the industry.
+Our Aerodyne skydive containers are all fitted with __Skyhooks__, a proven safety feature that not all dropzones offer.

+Once you complete the first jump course, your jumps to get your "A" license will be one-on-one with an instructor or coach.

 ## The IAD Student Program

-We follow the [IAD student progression](../instructor-aided-deployment) for training students (at Seven Hills, it's also called the ["solo" progression](../instructor-aided-deployment)).
+We follow the [IAD student progression](../instructor-assisted-deployment) for training students (at Seven Hills, it's also called the ["solo" progression](../instructor-assisted-deployment)).
 This is an "ease you into it" type of progression, meaning you start at lower altitudes while you practice deploying your parachute.
 Once you demonstrate that you can deploy your own parachute safely, then we work our way up to __10,000 feet__ where you will learn freefall maneuvers like __turns__, __flips__, __barrel-rolls__, and __formation skydiving__.

 ## The Jumps